 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the Embassy of Qatar or check Qatar’s E-Government English Language website for the most up-to-date information.
+Contact the Embassy of the State of Qatar or check the official State of Qatar E-Government English Language website for the most up-to-date information.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.